-Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
+Ms. Nutarak (interpretation): Thank you, Mr. Chairman.
+I got confused there for a moment.

-(interpretation ends) My questions are for the Minister responsible for the Nunavut Liquor and Cannabis Commission.
-As the minister will recall from our sitting last Thursday, I tabled a recent exchange of correspondence concerning the important role of alcohol education committees and thank the minister for his comprehensive reply to me.
+Thank you, Mr. Chairman. (interpretation ends) My questions are for the Minister responsible for the Nunavut Liquor and Cannabis Commission.

+As the minister will recall from our sitting last Thursday, I tabled our recent exchange of correspondence concerning the important role of alcohol education committees and I thank the minister for his comprehensive reply to me.

-As the minister is aware, only two residents of Pond Inlet submitted declarations of candidacy to serve on the committee's alcohol education committee, and I thank both residents for their commitment.
-Can the minister clarify how the vacancy on the committee will be filled?
+As the minister is aware, only two residents of Pond Inlet submitted declarations of candidacy to serve on the committee's alcohol education committee.
+I thank both residents for their commitment.

+Can the minister clarify how the vacant seats on the committee will be filled?
 Thank you, Mr. Speaker.